I want to start off by being sure you see this link to download my free Passover stuff:

 Have fun!
 Celebrate!

 Be sure people can hear the leader.
 He/she should stand, I think, so they can be heard better.
-I moved to the center of the room, too.

 Let your guests have freedom.
 Because it is so long, let them put their smallest children to bed in your bedrooms, etc. Be flexible.
 Let them all stay up all night with you, even!